-How A Urine Test After Back Surgery Triggered A $17,800 Bill
+How A Urine Test After Back Surgery Triggered A $17,850 Bill

 Service provider: Sunset Labs LLC of Houston

-Medical treatment: Moreno had a disc removed from her back in December 2015.
+Medical treatment: Moreno had a disk removed from her back in December 2015.
 Her surgeon prescribed an opioid painkiller, hydrocodone.
 At a follow-up office visit in mid-January 2016, the staff asked her to leave a urine sample, which she figured was routine.
 In March 2017, the lab sent her a bill for $17,850 for testing her urine for a slew of drugs, including cocaine, methadone, anti-anxiety drugs and several other drugs she had never heard of.

 What gives: Urine drug testing has exploded over the past decade amid alarm over rising opioid overdose deaths.
 Many doctors who prescribe the pills rely on the urine tests to help reduce drug abuse and keep patients with chronic pain safe.
 Yet the tests have become a cash cow for a burgeoning testing industry, and critics charge that unneeded and often expensive ones are sometimes ordered for profit rather than patient care.
 Doctors can decide whether to test patients who take opioids for short periods, such as after an operation.
 Moreno's surgeon would not discuss her urine test — why he ordered it and why the sample was tested for so many substances.